Baccalaureate Degree Candidates

 Location: DCU Center Arena (50 Foster St, Worcester, MA 01608)

-Time: 8:00AM - Doors will open to the DCU Arena
+8:00AM - Doors will open to the DCU Arena to all

-9:30AM - The academic procession will begin, family and guests should be seated by
+9:30AM - The academic procession will begin into the Arena, family and guests should be seated by this time.

-this time.
-The Commencement Ceremony will last approximately three
+10:00AM - Ceremony/Speakers begin.
+The Commencement Ceremony will last approximately three hours.

 The DCU Center does not own or operate parking facilities but there are several garages and flat lots located within walking distance of the Arena and Convention Center.
 Below is a list of those closest for your convenience: